 Lancaster Girls Code Club

 The Girls Code Club, run by the Lancaster Science Factory in Pennsylvania, is a monthly meetup where tech-curious girls ages 8 to 13 can learn computer science and coding principles.
-Attendees learn, among other things, to build their own websites, design their own games, and create their own computer programs.
+Attendees learn how to build websites, design games, and create computer programs.

 SHINE for Girls